-Experts at the Bureau of Labor Statistics predict that Biomedical Equipment Technology (BET) will grow at an accelerated rate—31 percent between now and 2020—much faster than average growth for all occupations.
-This is fueled in large part by the growing number of aging Americans—currently more than 41 million with projections for 72 million by 2030—creating a huge demand for healthcare services.
+Experts at the U.S. Bureau of Labor Statistics predict that employment opportunities for Medical Equipment Repairers will grow at an accelerated rate — 31 percent between now and 2020 — which is much faster than the average for all occupations.
+This is fueled in large part by the growing number of aging Americans —currently more than 41 million with projections for 72 million by 2030 — creating a huge demand for healthcare services.

 In as little as six semesters, you could complete the AAS degree at Texas State Technical College and be out in the workforce capitalizing on this accelerated job growth.

 As a TSTC graduate, you’ll have an advantage over other job applicants, because students here spend nearly 60 percent of their time working on the actual equipment they will be repairing.